wonkoderverstaendige/BeholderPi/docs/Installation.md

 See this [blog post](https://kenfallon.com/safely-enabling-ssh-in-the-default-raspbian-image/) for details.

+Add beholderpi key to the known_known hosts of all devices, including *spectator* and *beholder*

 ### Network
-The influxpi raspberry acts as DNS and DCHP server for all hosts on the 10.0.0.* network.
+The *spectator* RaspberryPi acts as DNS and DCHP server for all hosts on the 10.0.0.* network.
 It serves with the `dnsmasq` package.

-> TODO: Make a template of the influxpi `dhcpcd.conf` and `dnsmasq.conf`.
+> TODO: Make a template of the *spectator* `dhcpcd.conf` and `dnsmasq.conf`.

 - `apt install dnsmasq`